nnethercott/nnethercott/README.md

 ## Hi there 👋

 I'm a Master's student from Canada currently at `Politecnico di Milano` (Milan, IT) following studies in Mathematical Engineering, with emphasis on Statistical and Machine Learning.
-Before this I completed my bachelor's degree at `Queen's University` (Kingston, CA) in the field of Engineering Mathematics and Applied Mechanics.
+Before this I completed my bachelor's degree at `Queen's University` (Kingston, CAN) in the field of Engineering Mathematics and Applied Mechanics.

 Some stuff ab me...
 * 🐙 I have tentative plans to do that whole Medium data science article writing bit